-Applicants must include the Expression of Interest form (available in Appendix 3 or on the following IMO webpage: www.imowa.com.au/eoi) as part of their submission.
+Applicants must include the Expression of Interest form, available in Appendix 3 or on the IMO website: (www.imowa.com.au/eoi) as part of their submission.

-All Expressions of Interest should be submitted by 5.00pm Western Standard Time on Monday, 3 May 2010.
+All Expressions of Interest should be submitted by 5.00pm Western Standard Time on Monday, 2 May 2011.